Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 Straw Hats

-Always store straw hats somewhere they won’t get crushed.
-We’ve seen many people bend theirs just by tossing it in a bag.
+Always store them where they won’t get crushed.
+We’ve seen many people bend theirs just by tossing them in a bag.

 Felt Hats